-- Semi-silence areas, where students are required to be considerate to each other at all times; - Quiet areas, where conversations are strictly prohibited at all times; - Group work areas, where students can do group work; and - Seminar rooms: if a group has to discuss something or deal with a topic that may disturb fellow students, they can request to use one of the seminar rooms.
+- Semi-silence areas, where students are required to be considerate to each other at all times; - Quiet areas, where conversations are strictly prohibited at all times; - · Open group work areas, where students can do group work; and - Rooms for collaboration: if a group has to discuss something or deal with a topic that may disturb fellow students, they can request to use one of the seminar rooms.
 Library staff may also ask a group to work in one of these rooms if a disturbance complaint is received.
-Seminar rooms can be booked in advance by users themselves using the library website.
+Seminar rooms can be booked in advance by users themselves using the QR code or option on the library website.